 - Using an Allen key to install the muffler onto the engine cylinder. - Be sure to place a muffler gasket between the muffler and the engine cylinder. - This muffler can be adapted to the smoke system. - Be sure to keep the screw on the side threaded hole of the muffler installed if the smoke system is not needed. - To install a smoke system, refer to the diagram on the right.
 First, remove the screw on the side threaded hole, and then use a wrench to tighten the brass fuel port inside the packaging into the reserved threaded hole.

 Engine Mount Installation

-- The 20cc engine applies an integrated nylon mount, which has good stability. - Be sure that the orientation of the mount is installed correctly. - The additional four M575 screws provided are optional and can be installed. - Apply appropriate and equal torque when installing bolts and ensure that the installed bolts do not loosen.
+- The 38cc engine applies 4 Aluminum standoffs to mount the engine. - Apply appropriate and equal torque when installing bolts and ensure that the installed bolts do not loosen.